Community Rating System (CRS)

 The Community Rating System (CRS) is a program managed by the Insurance Services Office (ISO) for the National Flood Insurance Program (NFIP).
 Eligible communities are awarded community-wide discounts to their flood insurance premiums for exceeding the basic provisions of NFIP participation, designed to further prevent future damages from flood events.

-If your renewal date is after October 1, 2016, check the "CRS Discount" line near the bottom.
+If your renewal date is after October 1, 2020, check the "CRS Discount" line near the bottom.
 If you’re not seeing a discount amount, you should contact your flood insurance agent.
-If your renewal date or payment date was prior to October 1, 2016, this discount won’t apply.
-Even if your effective date is after October 1, it won’t apply.
+If your renewal date or payment date was prior to October 1, 2020, this discount may read "Class 7" which would have been appropriate at that time.

-Federal Emergency Management Agency (FEMA’s) "What-If" chart tailored for Key West, shows the discounts available for the different class ratings.
-Currently, the City has a Class 7 rating, as of October 1, 2016.
+The Federal Emergency Management Agency's (FEMA’s) "What-If" chart tailored for Key West, shows the discounts available for the different class ratings.
+Currently, the City has a Class 5 rating, as of October 1, 2020.

-- Policy holders within type "AE" or "VE" flood zones will automatically receive a 15% discount off their rates (not off any accompanying policy fees).
+- Policy holders within type "AE," "AO" or "VE" flood zones will automatically receive a 25% discount off their rates (not off any accompanying policy fees).

-- Those policy holders in type "X" flood zones - where flood insurance is already very inexpensive - will receive a 5% discount off their rates.
+- Policy holders in type "X" flood zones - where flood insurance is already very inexpensive - aren't eligible for CRS discounts.